pauldambra/pauldambra.github.io/_posts/2015-02-19-reactotype-2.md

 > What is it?

 > Postal.js is an in-memory message bus - very loosely inspired by AMQP - written in JavaScript.
 Postal.js runs in the browser, or on the server using node.js.
-It takes the familiar "eventing-style" paradigm (of which most JavaScript developers are familiar) and extends it by providing "broker" and subscriber implementations which are more sophisticated than what you typically find in simple event emitting/aggregation.
+It takes the familiar "eventing-style" paradigm (of which most JavaScript developers are familiar) and extends it by providing "broker" and subscriber implementations which are more sophisticated than what you typically find in event emitting/aggregation.

 ```javascript
 /** @jsx React.DOM */